WaelOGC/futureSelfapp/docs/11-payments-and-billing.md

 **Token Usage**:
 - Tokens are used for subscription renewals
 - Tokens are used for saved payment methods (if implemented)
-- Tokens cannot be used outside Future Self system
+- Tokens cannot be used outside FutureSelfApp system
 - Tokens are invalidated if payment method is removed

 **Token Security**: